-Like any marketing plan a multichannel marketing plan, to be successful, needs to follow four important steps-to-success!
+Like any marketing plan a multichannel marketing plan, to be successful, needs to follow the channel preferences of the targeted market.

 MindWorks Customer Conversion Pathway visual above illustrates the complexity facing today's marketers with a proliferation of digital and personal channel opportunities littering the path to a customer conversion and ultimately a loyal advocate.